SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 <details markdown='1'>
 <summary>But what exactly is $\sysusb$?</summary>
-Typically, $\sysusb$ a minimal VM to which all USB controllers are assigned.
+Typically, $\sysusb$ is a minimal VM to which all USB controllers are assigned.
-So all USB devices would be attached to $\sysusb$ when plugged in, and not $\DomZ$ which has direct access to rest of the hardware.
+So all USB devices are attached to $\sysusb$ when plugged in, and not to $\DomZ$ that has direct access to rest of the hardware.
 Attaching untrusted USB devices to $\DomZ$ is a potentially fatal security risk.
 Many ready-to-use implementations of common attacks already exist, e.g. the USB [Rubber Ducky].
-Therefore, it's strongly recommended to use a dedicated USB qube, and only [passthrough](https://wiki.xenproject.org/wiki/Xen_USB_Passthrough) trusted devices to VMs that need to access them.
+Therefore, it's strongly recommended to use a dedicated USB VM, and only [passthrough](https://wiki.xenproject.org/wiki/Xen_USB_Passthrough) trusted devices to VMs that need to access them.

 Below are some excellent resources